 The Truth about Detours and Ice Cream

 Sometimes we find ourselves at these crossroads in life having to choose our next turn on our journey.
-We convince ourselves that, once made, our choices will become etched in stone or permanent.

 We convince ourselves there is no going back.

-Sometimes the world tells us that when we decide something, we must stick with it.
 We cannot turn around even if we discover after a while that our decision is no longer the right thing for us.
 Maybe we realize that we did not have enough information when we first made the decision.
-Perhaps the circumstances changed, and events occur that are out of our control to force a need to reevaluate.
+Perhaps the circumstances changed, and events occur that are out of our control forcing us to reevaluate.

 It is okay to change your mind.